engineblock/engineblock/eb-cli/src/main/resources/commandline.md

     --progress logonly:5m

+If you want to add in classic time decaying histogram metrics for your histograms and timers, you may do so with this option:

+    --classic-histograms prefix
+    --classic-histograms 'prefix:.*'               # same as above
+    --classic-histograms 'prefix:.*specialmetrics' # subset of names

 Name the current session, for logfile naming, etc
 By default, this will be "scenario-TIMESTAMP", and a logfile will be created for this name.